 Certified teachers looking to expand their skill-set and earn a master’s degree can find what they’re looking for in the M.S. in Secondary Education.
-The 36-credit program offers the opportunity to work with the program coordinator to self-design an academic plan in Secondary Education that meets your individual professional needs.
+The 36-credit program offers the opportunity to work with the program coordinator to self-design an academic plan that meets your individual professional needs.
 This program does not lead to initial teacher certification.

-• Offers convenient schedules to fit your busy schedule.
+• Convenient schedules fit your busy schedule.

 • Highly competitive tuition.